JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 # Acknowledgements

 Jan Swierczek-Jereczek is funded by CriticalEarth, grant no. 956170, an H2020 Research Infrastructure of the European Commission.
-George Datseris is funded by...
+George Datseris is funded by UKRI's Engineering and Physical Sciences Research Council, grant no. EP/Y01653X/1 (grant agreement for a EU Marie Sklodowska-Curie Postdoctoral Fellowship).

 # References